Skip to content

 Expert answers to questions about sleep

-In response to requests by students, we’ve compiled a written summary of questions and answers from the “Reseptejä parempaan uneen” (‘A recipe for better rest’) webinar held on the FSHS Day:
+In response to requests by students, we’ve compiled a written summary of questions and answers presented to the sleep expert in the “Reseptejä parempaan uneen” (‘A recipe for better rest’) webinar held on the FSHS Day:

 How do you know you are getting good-quality sleep?